 14 Unorthodox Tips for Becoming Successful in Business

-It's no secret that you don't become successful in business by doing the same thing the others guys are doing.
-Being able to take calculated risks is all part of the fun of being a small business owner — and understanding how to differentiate your business from the rest is a special skill most entrepreneurs spend their careers honing.
+It's no secret that you don't become by doing the same thing the others guys are doing.
+Being able to take calculated risks is all part of the fun of being a small owner — and understanding how to differentiate your business from the rest is a special skill most entrepreneurs spend their careers honing.

 That's why we asked members of the Young Entrepreneur Council (YEC), an organization comprised of the country's most promising young entrepreneurs, the following question: